 - Tap App info .

 - Under "Location," you can find the type of location the app requested.
 If you don't find "Location," this app hasn’t asked for your phone’s location.

-- Approximate location: The app can tell that your phone is in an area a few hundred meters wide.
+- Approximate location: The app can tell that your phone is in an area about 3 square kilometers.

 - Precise location: The app can tell your phone’s exact location.

 - In the foreground: The app can use your location only when the app is open on your screen or when you ask the app to do something.

 - In the background: The app can use location info at any time, even if you aren’t using it.